Federal Way, Washington - 98001, 98003, 98023

 Federal Way does have an abundance of wildlife, primarily small to medium sized animals, but they can be just as destructive.
-Flea infested, and diseased rodents have been known to find their way into crawlspaces or attics, as well as raccoons or opossums forcefully taking up residence.
-Give us a call before you find yourself face to face with these unwanted guests.
+Flea infested, and diseased rodents have been known to find their way into crawlspaces or attics.
+Raccoons and opossums are known to forcefully take up residence here as well.
+Many residents enjoy seeing the wildlife around until they become a nuisance and a safety hazard to pets and children.
+Give us a call before you find yourself face to face with these unwanted guests!

 Rats have a tricky little way of sneaking into your home.
 If they find an entry hole, no matter the shape or size, you could have a disastrous problem on your hands.
 They are known to carry a number of diseases and parasites, which creates a health hazard for residents living in the home.
 This, however is not the only reason they can be a health concern.
 Rats will also defecate, and urinate all over your insulation, creating hundreds to thousands of dollars worth of damage.
 Here at Critter Control of Seattle, we have the knowledge and experience to seal your home to prevent the critters from getting in.
 We also offer clean up and repair services to get your home looking its best.
 The fact of the matter is, everyone deals with wildlife.
 You are not alone.
 206.431.6833